 Isaac Henry had eight sons, of which most at least partially took up the pottery trade.
 His seventh son, Jessie Morris, eventually moved to Gillsville and may have worked with the Hewell family which had recently started their family pottery lineage.
 Jessie's great grandson's Billy Joe and Mike would eventually begin producing pottery for Craven Pottery founded in 1971 in Gillsville.

 While Billy Joe moved away from the wheel to focus on running the business of Craven Pottery, Mike stayed at the wheel.
-During the 40+ years he put into making pottery, he likely became the most prolific potter of the entire Craven family lineage having produced over 1.25 million pieces from an estimated 8 million plus pounds of clay.
+During the 50 years he has put into making pottery, he likely became the most prolific potter of the entire Craven family lineage having produced over 1.3 million pieces from an estimated 8 million plus pounds of clay.

 Today, Mike has lowered the volume of his output due to arthritis, which has made it more and more difficult for him to spend much time at the wheel.
-He has established the Craven Family Pottery in Gillsville, which focuses on making collectible wares as well as large volume gardenwares.
-Today, Mike still produces the vast majority of the collectible pieces for the pottery.
+He, with his son Jason, established Craven Family Pottery in Gillsville in 2007, which focuses on producing high quality, high value dishware, cookware, and other domestic functional wares as well as collectible artistic pieces.
+So, after nearly 300 years, the Craven family pottery tradition continues with the 9th and 10th generations making pottery unto this day.